-This past July, Toril displayed her beautiful work at the Art Fair on the Square in Madison.
-I was in Boulder teaching at Naropa University at the time, so I missed seeing her and her work.
+In July 2019, Toril displayed her beautiful work at the Art Fair on the Square in Madison.
+I was in Boulder at the time teaching at Naropa University, so I missed seeing her and her work.
 My husband, Glenn, however, stopped at her booth to say hello and secretly purchased this painting to give to me for Christmas.
 I had no clue whatsoever.
-And neither of us had a clue that I would be opening a mindfulness center this fall.
+And neither of us had a clue that I would be opening a mindfulness center that fall.

-Fast forward to early October when I acquired my new business space by complete happenstance (which at that time was a blank slate).
+Fast forward to early October 2019 when I acquired my new business space by complete happenstance (which at that time was a blank slate).
 I invited my friend and yoga mentor, Stephanie Shong, and her young daughter to come see it and help me envision decorating possibilities.
 As Stephanie and I were looking at paint chips and discussing ideas, her daughter “swam” along the big, wide-open floor pretending to be a sea turtle.
-It was incredibly charming, but my husband knew nothing of this happening.
+It was incredibly charming.
+My husband knew nothing of this happening.

 After letting it sink in a bit, and remembering my little friend's imaginary play, I felt like there was something really special about sea turtles showing up in my world unexpectedly like this.
 So I became curious and looked up the symbolic meaning of sea turtles.
 I found this lovely description from https://www.tanyacasteel.com/project/sea-turtle/: